Darcie Little Badger

 Darcie Little Badger (formerly Darcie Erin Ryan; born 1987) is an American novelist, short story writer, and Earth scientist.
-Her writings are specialized in speculative fiction, especially horror, science fiction, and fantasy.
+She writes speculative fiction, especially horror, science fiction, and fantasy.
 She is a member of the Lipan Apache Tribe of Texas.
-She develops her stories with Apache characters and themes.
-She has also added her voice to Indigenous Futurism, a movement among Native artists and authors to write science fiction from their historical and cultural perspectives.
-Her works also feature characters who reconfirm the presence and importance of LGBTQ community members.
+Her stories often feature Apache and/or LGBTQ characters.
+She has described herself and been described by others as writing within the Indigenous Futurisms movement.

 Early life and education

-Darcie Little Badger was born Darcie Erin Ryan in 1987 to Patrick Ryan, an English professor, and Hermelinda Walking Woman, the webmaster of the Lipan Apache Tribe of Texas.
-At age seven she wrote her first book, which was submitted for publication with her father's help and politely rejected.
+Darcie Little Badger was born Darcie Erin Ryan in 1987.
+Her father was an English professor of Irish descent and her mother, Hermelinda Walking Woman, is the tribal administrator of the Lipan Apache Tribe of Texas.
+At age seven she wrote her first book, which was submitted for publication with her father's help and rejected.
 Throughout her childhood Little Badger moved due to her father's job, but considered Texas to be her home.

-After graduating from Pleasant Grove High School in Texarkana, Texas, Little Badger adopted her current surname, as per Lipan tradition.
-She attended Princeton University in New Jersey, where she earned a bachelor's degree in Geosciences after being rejected twice from the school's creative writing program.
-Little Badger graduated cum laude in 2010 and was honored by her department with the Arthur F. Buddington Award for Overall Excellence as an undergraduate student.
+After graduating from high school in Texarkana, Texas, Little Badger adopted her current surname, as per Lipan tradition.
+She attended Princeton University in New Jersey, where she earned a bachelor's degree in earth science after being rejected twice from the school's creative writing program.
+Little Badger graduated cum laude in 2010.

-She subsequently enrolled in the doctoral program in oceanography at Texas A&M University, College Station, where she earned a PhD.
+She subsequently enrolled in the doctoral program in oceanography at Texas A&M University (TAMU), where she earned a PhD.
 She wrote her dissertation on the genomics of Karenia brevis, a species of plankton that causes toxic red tide in the Gulf of Mexico.
 For her research, she received a Ford Dissertation Fellowship and TAMU's Chapman Award for Graduate Student Research, both under the name Darcie Ryan.

 Scientific career

 After graduating from Texas A&M, Little Badger took a job as an editor of scientific papers.
-She quit this job after selling her first novel, Elatsoe (2020), wanting to divert all her energy into writing.
+She quit this job after selling her first novel, Elatsoe (2020), becoming a writer full-time.